vieteio/docs/docs/editor/index.md

 </div>

 <div style={{ width: '50%', float: 'left', clear: 'both' }}>
-Enter any text.
-Only a single line of text is allowed.
+Enter the desired text.
+Please note that only a single line of text is permitted.

-To remove cursor click on any empty space of the editor or a model.
+To remove the cursor, simply click on any empty space within the editor or the model.
 </div>

 <div style={{ width: '50%', float: 'right', clear: 'right' }}>